dpinney/omf/readme.md

 The Open Modeling Framework (OMF) is a set of Python libraries for simulating power systems behavior with an emphasis on cost-benefit analysis of emerging technologies: distributed generation, storage, networked controls, etc.

-Included is a web interface.
-For NRECA members, access to a production system is available at https://www.omf.coop.

 Full documentation is available on our [OMF wiki](https://github.com/dpinney/omf/wiki).

 ### How to install?

-NRECA members can log in to the web interface directly at http://www.omf.coop/
+Anyone can sign up for a free account on our hosted production site http://www.omf.coop/.

-Others can follow the [developer installation instructions](https://github.com/dpinney/omf/wiki/Dev-~-Installation-Instructions).
+If you'd like to host your own copy of the OMF, please follow the [developer installation instructions](https://github.com/dpinney/omf/wiki/Dev-~-Installation-Instructions).

 ### Example Screenshots